MITgcm/MITgcm/doc/getting_started/getting_started.rst

 This chapter is divided into two main parts.
 The first part, which is covered in sections :numref:`whereToFindInfo` through :numref:`run_the_model`, contains information about how to download, build and run the  MITgcm.
-The second part, covered in :numref:`chap_modelExamples`, contains a set of step-by-step tutorials for running specific pre-configured atmospheric and oceanic experiments.

-We believe the best way to familiarize yourself with the model is to run the case study examples provided in the MITgcm repository.
+We believe the best way to familiarize yourself with the model is to run one of the tutorial examples provided in the MITgcm repository (see :numref:`chap_modelExamples`), so would suggest newer MITgcm users jump there following a read-through of the first part of this chapter.
 Information is also provided
-here on how to customize the code when you are ready to try implementing the configuration you have in mind.
+in this chapter on how to customize the code when you are ready to try implementing the configuration you have in mind, in the second part (:numref:`customize_model`).
 The code and algorithm are described more fully in :numref:`discret_algorithm` and :numref:`sarch` and chapters thereafter.

+In this chapter and others (e.g., chapter :ref:`chap_contributing`), for arguments where the user is expected to replace the text with a user-chosen name, userid, etc., our convention is to show these as upper-case text surrounded by ``« »``, such as ``«USER_MUST_REPLACE_TEXT_HERE»``.
+The ``«`` and ``»`` characters are **NOT** typed when  the text is replaced.

 .. _whereToFindInfo: